 You now know everything you need to know to start practicing how to lucid dream.
 Since lucid dreaming takes practice and patience, we’re going to conclude this guide by addressing the common challenges that people experience when trying to lucid dream.

 Read through the questions and be sure to re-visit this page if you experience any difficulties lucid dreaming.

-Lucid dreaming is a wonderful self-exploration tool and it is completely safe.
+Lucid dreaming is a wonderful self-exploration tool and is completely safe.
 In fact, it’s a great way to experience far out worlds and ideas without using psychedelics, which can be dangerous.

 No one has ever gotten stuck in a dream or done anything dangerous while lucid dreaming.
 You can do anything you want inside your lucid dream and you’ll wake up back in the safety of your bed.

 I can’t remember my dreams; what should I do?